-The Writers House at Rutgers University-Camden cultivates and celebrates the writing arts.
-With a front door on historic Cooper Street, the Writers House is a welcoming space for the campus and the greater community to study, practice, and promote the diverse literary and civic aims of writers.
+With a front door on historic Cooper Street, the Writers House provides a welcoming space for the campus and community to celebrate writing across diverse disciplines, communities, and media.

-Writers House programming goes year-round, and is always open to both students and the public: programs such as Writers in Camden, an NEA-supported reading series, the annual Summer Writers’ Conference, and the Cooper Street Writers Workshops, unite artists and scholars, students and citizens, around the power of the written word.
+Writers House programming is always open to both the Rutgers community and the general public: our annual reading series Writers in Camden, Cooper Street Workshops, and our unique menu of interdisciplinary programs unite artists, scholars, students and citizens around the power of the written word.

 During Spring semester 2020 (Jan 21 – May 13) the Writers House is open to the public from 9 am – 5 pm weekdays, and on evenings and weekends when programming is taking place.
 Enter through the rear door on the corner of N. 3rd and Lawrence Streets.
 While the building is unlocked, there is no need to swipe a card or ring the bell.
 After hours, if you have a Rutgers ID, please swipe to enter.
 If you are a community guest and are taking part in a program after hours, the door will be open for that program.

 Our rear entrance has eight steps up to the back porch.
 Staff can operate the chair lift when needed.
 If you are planning a visit to the Writers House and require the use of the lift at a time when staff are not present, you may call the RUPD dispatch office for access (856) 225 6009.
 The first floor of the Writers House is fully accessible; the second and third floors are not.